s0rta/revengate-new/loose-ends.md

 - [ ] inspect_tile() includes coord, pos, terrain, destination board for connectors
 - [ ] Main.make_board() returns the builder
 - [ ] BoadBuilder keeps and maintain an index
+- [ ] factor out TileSpiral from RevBoard

 ## Main
 - [ ] Main sets the board on the turn queue, starts the turns in Main._ready()